+Students use graphic calculators for much of their problem-solving.
 Students should have their own personal graphing calculator for use in and out of class.
-The recommended graphing calculator for the course is a TI-83 plus, TI-84 plus, or TI-89.
+The recommended graphing calculator for the course is a TI-84 plus or TI-89.
 The TI-85 and TI-86 are not recommended for use in this course.
 The TI-92 or any calculator with a QWERTY keyboard is not permitted for use in this course.